sseung0703/Lightweighting_Cookbook/README.md

 # Training and Lightweighting Cookbook in JAX/FLAX
-This project page attempted to build neural network training and lightweighting cookbook including three kinds of lightweighting solutions, i.e., knowledge distillation, filter pruning, and quantization. <br>
+This project attempts to build neural network training and lightweighting cookbook including three kinds of lightweighting solutions, i.e., knowledge distillation, filter pruning, and quantization. <br>
 It will be a quite long term project, so please get patient and keep watching this repository 🤗.

 ## Requirements